Last updated on February 26, 2026

 Your commander gives all the creatures in your hand ninjitsu for , which works perfectly on curve with its mana cost.
 To make sure you use this as much as possible the majority of the deck is creatures that are either cheap unblockable attackers or huge bombs that wreak havoc when ninjutsu’d in.

-For the first half you have access to cards like Wingcrafter, Tormented Soul, Spectral Sailor, Triton Shorestalker, Gingerbrute, and some others.
-Having so many cheap creatures gives you an incredibly high chance to have one ready to go when the time comes, which is the most important thing with this commander.
+For the first half you have access to 1-drops like Flitterwing Nuisance, Tormented Soul, Changeling Outcast, Triton Shorestalker, Gingerbrute, and some others.
+When you have so many cheap creatures and cards like Atomic Microsizer you give yourself a high chance to have an unblocked creature ready to go when the time comes, which is the most important thing with this commander.

 Now for the fun part.
-This deck is filled with powerful creatures like Jin-Gitaxias, Core Augur, the Eldrazi family, and Fallen Shinobi.
-Successfully ninjutsu’ing even one of these on turn 3 or 4 will generate a massive lead.
+This deck is filled with powerful creatures like Jin-Gitaxias, Core Augur, Silent-Blade Oni, Armaggon, Future Shark, and eldrazi family like Sire of Seven Deaths and Ulamog, the Defiler.
+Successfully ninjutsu’ing even one of these on turn 3 or 4 generates a massive lead.
 Plus it’s just a super fun deck overall.

 Commanding Conclusion